- Umbraco CMS pull requests

 - Create a workspace for PR team and contributors to allow community members to receive answers in real-time.

-- Set out a minimum standard for documentation for pull requests and issues.
+- Set out a minimum standard for documentation for pull requests.
 Create an automated reply to a label we create that informs the contributor that we’re requesting more information and why.

-- Flesh out the PR and issue templates with more to-the-point information guiding the contributor.
+- Flesh out the PR templates with more to-the-point information guiding the contributor.

 - Refining the process for dealing with incoming pull requests to the Umbraco CMS in a predictable and reliable way.